nenadcode/coffeego-vue/README.md

 Will the coffee get cold?
 Coffee will cool down if you walk more than 2km.
 Go!
 This project uses HTML5, SASS, Vuejs 2.

+Branch feature/first-version:
+App is fully functional with complete code in App.vue file only.

+Branch feature/second-version:
+App code is divided in components, better use of Axios.

 ## Build Setup

 ``` bash